NoahPearson/SMU_Covid-19_Tracking/README.md

 To add:
 * models/projections
 * "Go home" time scale estimate
-* "turn over point" analysis (when spread begins to decrease and level out)
+* "turn-over point" analysis (when spread begins to decrease and level out)